 Filters are available for both Learning Search and Global Search.
 Many of the most commonly used filters are present in both areas, but there are some differences.
 See the table below for the filters available in each search area.

 - Begin with the search bar on the Learner Home page, which is fueled by Learning Search.
-Although Global Search is also an intelligent search engine, users may not find it as valuable when searching for training.
+Although Traditional Search is also an intelligent search engine, users may not find it as valuable when searching for training.

 - It may make sense to choose your search tool based on the filters you wish to use, if the desired filters are not available in one of the search tools.
 See the table above to help make your search tool choice if certain filters are necessary.